kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 // +kubebuilder:validation:XValidation:rule="self.lowerBound <= self.target && self.target <= self.upperBound",message="percentiles must satisfy lowerBound <= target <= upperBound"
 ```

-The admission webhook (`pkg/admission-controller/resource/vpa/validation.go`) only gates the feature: it rejects `recommendationPercentiles` when the `PerVPAConfig` gate is disabled, matching the Phase 1 fields.
+The admission webhook (`pkg/admission-controller/resource/vpa/validation.go`) only gates the feature: it rejects `recommendationPercentiles` when the `PerVPAConfig` gate is disabled.
 It does not re-check the invariants above.

 ### Feature Enablement and Rollback

 Feature gate: **`PerVPAConfig`** (existing, introduced by AEP-8026).
 No new gate.

 - **Enabled:** the admission controller accepts the fields on new/updated VPAs; the Recommender honours them.
-- **Disabled:** the admission controller rejects new VPAs that set `recommendationPercentiles` with a descriptive error; the Recommender ignores it on existing objects and uses the global flags (fail-open, identical to the Phase 1 fields' rollback semantics).
+- **Disabled:** the admission controller rejects new VPAs that set `recommendationPercentiles` with a descriptive error; the Recommender ignores it on existing objects and uses the global flags (fail-open).

 ### Version Skew